-Isocrates II is the founder of the blog Black Sheep Weekly.
+Isocrates II is the founder of Black Sheep Weekly.
 Throughout his upbringing, Isocrates lived in several countries where he later graduated obtaining a full IB diploma as a result.
-It is this multicultural upbringing that Isocrates draws upon when writing an essay for Black Sheep.
+It is this multicultural upbringing that Isocrates draws upon when writing for Black Sheep.

-Peekay Asloe is a leading contributor to Black Sheep Weekly.
+Peekay Asloe is a part-time contributor to Black Sheep Weekly.
 He is currently studying Law and Spanish at Victoria University of Wellington and attended international schools in China and South Korea.

 Peekay has a keen interest in sport, literature, and politics, and hopes to target some of the most important issues in today’s society in his essays for Black Sheep Weekly.